-Of all that has been written and discussed about what a revocable trust is and is not and how tax laws have changed to make revocable trusts applicable to more people, there is still more to be stated about how a revocable trust, under New Hampshire’s laws, can benefit you and your family.
+Much has been written and discussed about what a revocable trust is and how tax laws have changed to make revocable trusts applicable to more people.
+However, it is important to note how a revocable trust, under New Hampshire’s laws, can benefit you and your family.

-In a discussion of how a revocable trust can benefit you, there are a number of ways to organize that discussion, but I have found that a useful way to organize the discussion is to think of it not just of the benefits that are realized once you (being the person who creates the revocable trust) have passed away, but also the benefits of a revocable trust if you were ever to become incapacitated.
-Understandably, neither of these topics, our own mortality or permanent mental incapacity, are ones that many of us truly enjoy discussing.
-The important thing to remember is that a properly drafted revocable trust can benefit you while you are alive and after you have passed away.
+There are a number of ways to organize a discussion about how a revocable trust can benefit you.
+A useful way is to think of it is not just as the benefits that are realized once you (being the person who creates the revocable trust) have passed away.
+There are also benefits of a revocable trust if you were ever to become incapacitated.
+Understandably, our own mortality or permanent mental incapacity are not topics many of us truly enjoy discussing.
+The important thing to remember is a properly drafted revocable trust can benefit you while you are alive and after you have passed away.

-Certainly, one of the key benefits of a revocable trust that you create under New Hampshire law is that you can make changes to any part of the trust and you can end the trust arrangement, as long as you are mentally competent.
-Even if you were to become incapacitated, your successor trustee still would have power to make changes to certain parts of your trust to make sure that how you wanted your money and property to be used still happens.
+A key benefit of a revocable trust created under New Hampshire law is that you can make changes to any part of the trust.
+You can also end the trust arrangement, as long as you are mentally competent.
+Even if you were to become incapacitated, your successor trustee would have power to make changes to certain parts of your trust to make sure it is followed.

 After you pass away, a revocable trust can benefit you (indirectly, of course) and your family, in a number of important ways.
-First, by transferring your money and the ownership of your property into your revocable trust, your family will be able to avoid the expense and delay of having all of those things go through New Hampshire’s mandatory probate administration process.
-On average, it can take an estate 15 months to get through this process, before your money and property go to the people who you wanted it to go to.
+First, by transferring your money and the ownership of your property into your revocable trust, your family will be able to avoid the expense and delay of having those things go through New Hampshire’s mandatory probate administration process.
+On average, it can take an estate 15 months to get through this process.
+Your money and property will not go where you wanted it to until after it is complete.
 Under New Hampshire law, the probate courts only have the power to review what a person owned in his/her own name as of the moment he/she passed away.
 Putting your money and property into a revocable trust means that the trustee owns it, not you.
 This greatly shortens the time and expense of the probate court process.

-Also, if the ownership of your money (bank accounts, etc.) and property are in your name, the information about those assets has to be filed with the probate court as part of the estate administration process.
-Typically, New Hampshire considers estate administration files are considered public records.
-That means any person can walk into any probate court, ask to see any of those files, see what you – and therefore, your spouse or family – have for assets.
+If the ownership of your money (bank accounts, etc.) and property are in your name, the information about those assets has to be filed with the probate court as part of the estate administration process.
+Typically, New Hampshire considers estate administration files public records.
+That means any person can walk into any probate court, ask to see any of those files, and see what you – and therefore, your spouse or family – have for assets.
 The public can even make photocopies of that information.
 Under New Hampshire law, a revocable trust is a private agreement or arrangement.
-Unless there is a legal dispute over the document, the instructions and arrangements in your revocable trust and the money and property that you have in it stay as you had it during your lifetime – private information.
+Unless there is a legal dispute over the document, the instructions, arrangements, money and property in your revocable trust stay as you had it during your lifetime – private information.
 The public does not have a right to see it.